bereilhp/aws-bedrock-example/README.md

 # AWS Bedrock Examples

-This project demonstrates the usage of AWS Bedrock Runtime and its APIs to invoke model commands and retrieve embeddings.
+This project demonstrates the usage of AWS Bedrock Runtime and its APIs to invoke model commands.

 ## Files

-The project consists of two files:
+The project consists of three files:
 - embedding-model-cohere.js
 - embedding-model-titan.js

-> **_NOTE:_**  They are identical, but with different model IDs and inputs.
+- text-model-cohere.js

 ## Usage